MarkMichon1/BitGlitter-Python/README.md

 ### Design

-+ **No metadata saved in the file:**  Compress the stream, change formats, upload it somewhere.
-All data is encoded in the blocks, so you don't have to worry (as much) about rendering the stream unreadable.
++ **No metadata saved in the rendered file:**  Compress the stream, change formats, upload it wherever.
+All data is encoded in the frames itself unlike most steganography, giving your files much more protection against corruption.

 + **Easy to understand:** Whether you're learning about Python and want to understand how it works, or you're looking to contribute, docstrings and notes are throughout the library.